awsdocs/amazon-route53-docs/doc_source/ResourceRecordTypes.md

 The maximum length of a value in a TXT record is 4,000 characters\.

+To enter more than one TXT value, enter one value per row\.

 ### Special characters in a TXT record value<a name="TXTformat-special-characters"></a>

 If your TXT record contains any of the following characters, you must specify the characters by using escape codes in the format `\`*three\-digit octal code*: